PMSchulze/NLP-benchmarking/data_preparation/README.md

 ### 1. Prepare for LineByLineTextDataset

-Finally, we further divide each document into chunks of sentences.
+In order to prepare the data for the class *LineByLineTextDataset*, we further divide each document into chunks of sentences, because *LineByLineTextDataset* simply cuts off after the specified length (which is set with the block_size argument).

-On each line, we iteratively add consecutive sentences from a respective document and stop after the total line length (i.e., number of characters) exceeds n.
+On each line, we therefore iteratively add consecutive sentences from a respective document and stop after the total line length (i.e., number of characters) exceeds n.
 We also drop chunks with length<20 characters.
 For details, please check the function *divide_into_chunks* [in this script](https://github.com/PMSchulze/masters_thesis/blob/master/data_preparation/utils_data_preparation.py).